Do I need planning permission for a swimming pool?

 However, there are specific conditions to meet.

-It will also need to not have veranda, balcony, or raised platform.
+It will also need to not have a veranda, a balcony, or a raised platform.

 On top of this, the pool building cannot occupy more than half the area of land around the original house.